src-d/blog/content/post/codesent.md

 the number of times those two functions appeared in the same commit.
 {{% /caption %}}

-Under the cover, Hercules contains the DAG resolution engine which frees users from manually designing the analysis pipeline.
+Under the cover, Hercules contains the [DAG](https://en.wikipedia.org/wiki/Directed_acyclic_graph) resolution engine which frees users from manually designing the analysis pipeline.
 It also leverages `pkg/plugin` to allow external extensions.

 ### Babelfish

-We pass over to comment extraction.
+We continue with comment extraction.
 The most straightforward way to extract comments is to take a syntax highlighter with a bunch of regular expression rules.
 We will get into trouble once we want to distinguish docstrings from regular comments, so we really need to parse the code.
 At the same time, we wish to be language agnostic, so a universal parser is required.